narekmalk/safedb-mcp/README.md

 SafeDB MCP is a secure Model Context Protocol server that lets AI agents inspect and query Postgres with strict read-only guardrails.
 It is designed for teams that want useful database access without handing an agent unrestricted production credentials.

 Direct database credentials are dangerous for agents because a single bad prompt, tool call, or generated SQL statement can mutate data, exfiltrate sensitive columns, or run expensive queries.
-SafeDB MCP puts a policy layer between the agent and Postgres: only configured schemas and tables are visible, SQL is conservatively validated, row counts are capped, results are masked, and every query attempt is audited.
+SafeDB MCP puts a policy layer between the agent and Postgres: only configured schemas and tables are visible, SQL is parsed and validated before execution, row counts are capped, results are masked, and every query attempt is audited.

 This project is an MVP.
 It prefers false positives and blocked queries over unsafe access, and it does not claim perfect SQL security.